All Souls FAQs

 Q. Who is your favorite character in A DISCOVERY OF WITCHES?

 A. Yes.
 I never disagree with Albert Einstein.

-Q. Do you believe there are witches and vampires in the world?
+Q. Do you believe there are witches, vampires and daemons in the world?

 A. Absolutely.
-They’re not always known as witches and vampires, though.
+They’re not always known as witches, daemons, and vampires, though.

 Q. Do you see yourself in Diana?

 A. I would like to think we can all see something of ourselves in Diana.